Tools for Student Journal Editors

-The Editor’s Handbook– everything you need to know (and more!) about working with the Student Journals Office to publish your journal.
-The handbook has an A – to – Z guide to publishing your journal, funding your activities, organizing events and conferences, and general policies and guidelines.
+Everything you need to know (and more!) about working with the Student Journals Office to publish your journal.
+The Editor’s Handbook has an A-to-Z guide to publishing your journal, funding your activities, organizing events and conferences, and general policies and guidelines.

-Publishing with Christensen – Joe Christensen, Inc. in Lincoln, Nebraska is our publisher.
+Joe Christensen, Inc. in Lincoln, Nebraska is our publisher.
 They handle all pre-print production, allowing you to focus on editing your articles and creating a vibrant journal via community building activities, meetings, and events.
-See below for information on the pre-print process.

 Joe Christensen, Inc.